Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth makes employees ineffective at work, inside the organization as well as on the job market.
+Lack of personal growth can cause employees to be uninspiring, both inside an organization as well as on the job market.

-- Get Mentoring: Find one who will provide advice, guidance, connections or suggest areas for improvement.
+- Get Mentoring: Find someone to mentor you who can offer direction, assistance, collaborations, connections or identify areas for improvement.

-- Continuous Education: Consider taking additional courses, certificates or degree programs that are relevant to the job.
+- Continuing Your Education: Take additional courses, certifications or degrees that are pertinent to the profession.

 Negativity

-- Be Positive: Recognize your strengths and positive qualities of your role even when you’re feeling overwhelmed
+- Be Positive: Recognize all the good aspects to your role when you’re overwhelmed

-- Get help when you can: Ask a mentor for advice or ask your colleagues for advice.
+- Ask for help whenever possible: Ask a mentor for advice or ask your colleagues for suggestions.

 Overcommitting Workload